Hypercorrection: Spanish

 Many Spanish dialects tend to aspirate syllable-final /s/, and some even elide it often.
-Since this phenomenon is somewhat stigmatized, some speakers in the Caribbean and especially the Dominican Republic may attempt to correct for it by pronouncing an /s/ where it doesn't belong.
+Since this phenomenon is somewhat stigmatized, some speakers in the Caribbean and especially the Dominican Republic may attempt to correct for it by pronouncing an /s/ where it does not belong.
 For example, catorce años '14 years' may be pronounced as catorces año.

 German

 The East Franconian dialects are notable for lenition of stops /p/ /t/ /k/ to [b], [d], [g].
-As such a common hypercorrection is the fortition of properly lenis stops, sometimes including aspiration as evidenced by the speech of Günther Beckstein.
+Thus, a common hypercorrection is the fortition of properly lenis stops, sometimes including aspiration as evidenced by the speech of Günther Beckstein.